Goshan0404/SKB_LAB_PROJECT/README.md

 ## Functionality
 Proviedes crud operations in postgresql with auth and order entities, api rest controllers, auth validation, kafka producer orders, aop class for request limits, profile configurations.

+## How to run
+put this project and [sub project](https://github.com/Goshan0404/SKB_LAB_MICRO_SERVICE) in on directory, then run: docker compose up --build